CodeForBaltimore/Bmore-Responsive/README.md

 If you're running a database in another way then we trust you can sort it out on your own because you're awesome :sunglasses:

 ### 2.3.1.
 Sequelize
-You can run the application without doing anything and it will create the tables needed to operate automatically.
-It will not, however, create users.
-If you would like to seed your database with users you will need to follow a few steps.
+To properly start the application the database needs to be built by Sequlize ahead of time.
+To do that run the following commands
-1. You may create your database tables without running the application by running `npm run db-create`.
+1. You must create your database tables without running the application by running `npm run db-create` first.
-2. You can now seed your database by running `npm run db-seed`.
+2. _optional_ You can now seed your database if you wish by running `npm run db-seed`.

 Example `/migrations` and `/seeders` scripts have been supplied.
 You can rollback your all seeded data at any time by running `npm run db-unseed` and delete all created tables with `npm run db-delete`.